Adyem/ctoc-cobol-transpiler/docs/cblc_grammar.md

 * `IDENTIFIER` tokens follow the lexer rules documented in `docs/cblc_sample_inventory.md`.
 * `INTEGER_LITERAL` values are base-10 without separators; negative numbers use unary `-`.
+* `ABS` mirrors COBOL's `FUNCTION ABS`, yielding the magnitude of numeric and floating operands.
 * `STRING_LITERAL` supports escape sequences handled by the runtime helpers.
 * `CHAR_LITERAL` wraps a single character or escape sequence in single quotes.
 * Keywords are reserved and cannot be used as identifiers.